cakephp/docs/en/orm/query-builder.rst

   can only be used with ``SELECT`` statements.
 - The query's ``toArray()`` method is called.

-Until one of these conditions are met, the query can be modified with additional SQL being sent to the database.
+Until one of these conditions are met, the query can be modified without additional SQL being sent to the database.
 It also means that if a Query hasn't been evaluated, no SQL is ever sent to the database.
 Once executed, modifying and re-evaluating a query will result in additional SQL being run.